-Our Headteacher and our Designated Teacher (DT - Sid Robinson) are responsible for Looked After Children and ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
+Our Headteacher and our Designated Teacher, Sid Robinson, are responsible for CLA and ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
 The Headteacher and the Designated Teacher also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after the child.

-The DT for Looked After Children has details of the child's social worker and the name of the Virtual School head in the authority that looks after the child.
+The DT for CLA has details of the child's social worker and the name of the Virtual School head in the authority that looks after the child.

-The Chair is the designated Governor for Looked After Children (CLA)
+The Chair is the designated Governor for CLA.

-A separate policy (see also Appendix H) sets out our systems and procedures in relation to CLA, which has been written with reference to the two statutory DfE guidance documents, 'Designated Teacher for looked after and previously looked after children' and 'Promoting the education of looked after and previously looked after children' released in February 2018.
+A separate policy (see also Appendix H) sets out our systems and procedures in relation to CLA, which has been written with reference to the two statutory DfE guidance documents, 'Designated Teacher for looked after and previously looked after children' and 'Promoting the education of looked after and previously looked after children' 2018.

-14.8 Children Missing From Education
+15.9.
+Children Missing From Education